-There’s many incredible places to visit in Chile: I have been there twice, both times hardly long enough to get to know the country properly.
-The first time there, I crossed the border for a couple of days during a longer trip to Argentina, and just visited Torres del Paine National Park.
+There are many incredible places to visit in Chile: I have been there twice, both times hardly long enough to get to know the country as much as I’d like.

 Chile is an amazing, diverse country that has a lot to offer to its visitors.
 Chile tourist attractions include incredible natural sites – from the deserts of the north, to the mountains of windy Patagonia in the south; beautiful cities; a thriving cultural life; and superb food and wine – not to mention the fabulous Pisco Sour cocktail.